US Unemployment Claims Reach 30 Million As Job Losses Are Seen In New Sectors Of The Economy

 Further coronavirus relief funds were passed by the Senate on April 21, including $310 billion in funds to replenish the Paycheck Protection Program meant to help small businesses, The Inquisitr reported.

-While relief has been approved, some payments, including the $1,200 stimulus checks, have been delayed because of understaffed, underfunded and overwhelmed agencies.
+While relief has been approved, some payments — including the $1,200 stimulus checks — have been delayed because of understaffed, underfunded and overwhelmed agencies.

 “Anyone who has spent time talking with displaced workers knows that it has been an exasperating and confusing process between filing for unemployment and getting paid,” Andrew Stettner, an expert on unemployment insurance at The Century Foundation, told NPR.
 “One can only hope that, with passing time, unemployment payments will catch up to the demands and needs of struggling families.”